Tu Chal Pudha

-Tu Chal Pudha is an Indian Marathi language television series airing on Zee Marathi.
+Tu Chal Pudha is an Indian Marathi language TV series which aired on Zee Marathi.
 It is directed by Raju Sawant and produced by Zee Studios.
 It premiered from 15 August 2022 by replacing Man Udu Udu Jhala.
 It stars Deepa Parab, Aditya Vaidya and Dhanashree Kadgaonkar in lead roles.

 Summary

 The story revolves around Ashwini, an ideal housewife and a perfect mother, and what she does for her family.
 The family has a dream of buying a luxury home one day and are working hard for the sake of it.
 Ashwini also wishes to contribute her part to accomplishing their dream, but the family members are skeptical of her decision and believe that she cannot work and make money.
 However, Ashwini does not back off from her opinion and opens a beauty parlor.
 She starts earning money and becomes an independent woman.